Mindline - Mind in Somerset

-You can give Mindline a call 24 hours a day, 7 days a week.
-Please keep well and know that we are here for you, whatever you are going through.
-HELPLINE 01823 276892
+You can call 24 hours a day, 7 days a week.
+Please keep well.
+We are here for you, whatever you are going through.

 Somerset NHS Foundation Delivering joined up community, mental health and acute hospital care.